Skip to main content

 Passive and active ETFs can complement each other by providing an attractive balance between risk and return.

-Looking at the Trackinsight Global ETF Survey 2023, it is clear that investors are increasingly using active ETFs to replace or complement passive allocations, and also as a substitute for active mutual funds or direct investing.
+Investors are increasingly using active ETFs to replace or complement passive allocations, and also as substitutes for active mutual funds or direct investments.

 Passive as well as active ETFs share similar risks in terms of performance, since both investments might go down as well as up in response to the performance of individual companies or general market conditions.